hannorein/megaconstellations/README.md

 # Visibility Predictions for Near-Future Satellite Megaconstellations: Latitudes near 50 Degrees will Experience the Worst Light Pollution

-This repository contains the code to reproduce the figures of [S. M. Lawler, A. C. Boley, H. Rein (2021)](https://arxiv.org/abs/2109.04328) and the code for the webapp currently running at http://megaconstellations.hanno-rein.de.
+This repository contains the code to reproduce the figures of [S. M. Lawler, A. C. Boley, H. Rein (2021)](https://arxiv.org/abs/2109.04328) as well as some of the figures of Boley, Lawler, Rein (in prep).

 ## Directories